ligmabalzzzz/Black-Lotus/README.md

 + Password: black

 ### Launcher
-After you create your .desktop file in the installation process you can
+After you create your .desktop file in the installation process you can move and modify it for your needs, </br>
+but i will have a .desktop file so you can modify it manually.